ChengranAA/bv2nii/README.md

 | FMR         | YES      | Yes        |
 | VTC         | NO       | NO         |

-Note: For FMR conversion, a FMR file are needed and the data will be stored into its cooresponding STC file.
+Note: For FMR conversion, a FMR file is needed and the data will be stored into its cooresponding STC file.

 ## Dependencies